dragonscypher/Galactic-Guardians/README.md

 # 🌌 Galactic Guardians 🚀

-Welcome to **Galactic Guardians**, the ultimate multiplayer space shooter game!
-Team up with friends, defend the galaxy from alien invasions, and compete for the highest score!
+Welcome to **Galactic Guardians**, an exciting multiplayer space shooter game!
+Whether you're playing solo or my ML model or with friends, defend the galaxy from alien invasions and aim for the highest score.

 ## 📖 Storyline